 Dry the laundry

 Dry the laundry as you usually do in an automatic dryer, on a clothesline, or drying rack.

 I cannot adequately describe the satisfying joy this process gives.
 I took notes and photos of my maiden voyage on the sea of laundry stripping.
 I made a couple of minor mistakes, but nothing that prevented absolutely lovely results.

 While everything I read and researched on stripping laundry suggested that every household has clothes and items that need to be stripped of residue and buildup, I didn’t really believe it.
 I didn’t have any dingy gray towels or sheets to test strip, or so I believed.
 But I do have these bathroom rugs.

 Three heavy white bathroom mats have presented a total mystery.
 They’re at least 7 years old, and as often as I launder them—they have become less than brilliant white.
 Ah-ha!
 Those rugs would be my test items for laundry stripping.

-At the last minute, I decided to throw in a pile of face cloths that have tattletale make-up stains and also a set of bedsheets I took them off our bed to make the process even more challenging and or successful.
+At the last minute, I decided to throw in a pile of face cloths that had tattletale make-up stains and also a set of bedsheets I took them off our bed to make the process even more challenging and or successful.

 Notice that the items do not appear to be noticeably gray or dirty—except for those rugs.

 Here are the exact products I used.
-My local supermarket did not have a free and clear version of Persil with enzymes in stock, I acquiesced to this “Original” version.
+My local supermarket did not have a free and clear version of Persil with enzymes in stock, so I acquiesced to this “Original” version.
 It does contain fragrance, which we do not prefer.
 I will use this version in the future.

 Next, I filled the large, deep bathtub with hot tap water and a few pots of boiling water—plus the three ingredients: 1/2 cup super washing soda, 1/2 cup borax and 1 cup heavy-duty detergent.
 (That tub is huge and for that reason I doubled the amounts from those stated above.)